Flatland (2007 Ehlinger film): Plot

-Returning to himself, A Square escapes Flatland prison and outruns the guards.
-Arriving home, A Square informs his wife that they are going to defect to the Northern Kingdom where he might be able to spread the gospel of three dimensions to a more open minded populace.
-The soldiers arrive and A Square escapes with the help of Frau A Square's “war cry” that temporarily stuns them.
-Before he can reach the border, A Square is cornered by the soldiers whose attempt to dismantle and segment him is thwarted by the Northern Kingdom army's attack.
-In the fracas, things suddenly begin to disappear as though sucked down through the fabric of Flatland until only A Square remains.
-He, too, begins to disappear, until there is only his eye, then a glowing point of light, which welcomes him into another dimension.
+A Sphere manages to send A Square back to Flatland as Messiah, Inc. is bombarded.
+A Square wakes up on his bed and learns that preaching about a third dimension is illegal now.
+He finds B Square jailed and explains Spaceland to him, but fearing execution, B Square knocks A Square unconscious.
+Arriving home, A Square informs his wife that they are going to defect to the Northern Kingdom where he might be able to spread the gospel to a more open-minded populace.
+Soldiers arrive and A Square escapes with the help of Frau A Square's "war cry" that stuns them.
+Before he can reach the border, A Square is cornered by the soldiers whose attempt to kill him is thwarted by the Northern Kingdom army's attack.
+In the fracas, Flatland itself begins to disappear, until a voice welcomes A Square into another dimension.